 Over time that silicone fluid inside the clutch breaks down and may leak out.
 If you see oil streaks radiating outward on the clutch or the fan can free spin the fan with your hand (when the engine is off!) the clutch may be compromised and need replacement.
 Play or wobble in the fan due to wear in the clutch also signals the need for a new clutch and will destroy you water pump bearings.

 Electric Fan Motor Failures Cause Engine Overheating

-A temperature switch or coolant sensor in the cooling system cycles the electric fna used on many front-wheel drive cars.
-A failure in the temperature switch, coolant sensor or the relay that send power to the 12V fan motor will lead to engine overheating.
-If the fan motor itself goes bad, the fan won't work and you the limited airflow will also result in engine overheating.
+A temperature switch or coolant sensor in the cooling system cycles the electric fan used on many front-wheel drive cars.
+A failure in the temperature switch, coolant sensor or relay that send power to the 12V fan motor will lead to engine overheating.
+If the fan motor itself goes bad, the fan won't work and the limited airflow will also result in engine overheating.

 Coolant Leaks Cause Engine Overheating

 Loss of coolant in the cooling system due to leaks in the radiator, heater hoses, water pump, heater core or engine freeze plugs will reduce the coolant levels and result in rapid overheating.

 A flashlight and a keen eye will help isolate the leak.

 If you cannot find the leak but still experience coolant loss you may want to check the radiator cap under pressure.
 A weak spring inside the cap the will cause coolant loss through the the overflow or expansion tank.
 Caps must seal around the top lip on the radiator neck and hold vacuum as well, otherwise coolant will never be recovered from the overflow tank.